 The problem of even attempting to test something like this, of course, is that beyond some baselines — my prescription was filled correctly, the glasses fit well, and at no point did my eyes start spontaneously bleeding — it’s very difficult to say whether Felix Gray’s lenses worked.
 When you first start wearing the glasses, you’ll notice that they have a very, very slight yellow tint to them; putting them on is like using the world’s most subtle Instagram filter.
 There’s also some anti-glare coating on them, which is pretty standard at this point with prescription glasses.

 I noticed that my eyes did feel slightly better on the first few days of wearing the glasses.
 Were the lenses working as advertised, or was that just the effect of wearing new, scratch-free lenses and taking the time to wipe them down with a cloth when they got smudged?
-On the other hand, I’m wearing the Felix Gray lenses as I type this, and my eyes have a slow, pulsing ache where the stringy bits of my eyeball connect to my brain.
+On the other hand, I’m wearing the Felix Gray lenses as I type this, and there’s a slow, pulsing ache where the stringy bits of my eyeball connect to my brain.
 Is that because the glasses are hokum, or just that I slept poorly last night?
 In practice, I found it very hard to tell the difference between wearing the Felix Grays and wearing my regular glasses (or no glasses at all).

 The science on all of this is very much up in the air.
 Felix Gray has a whole section of its website dedicated to “digital eye strain,” and the Vision Council, an industry trade group for the optical industry in the United States, details how eyeglasses can help prevent this.
 But the American Academy of Ophthalmology states flatly: “There is no evidence that the kind or amount of light coming from computer screens is damaging to the eyes,” and it “does not recommend any special eyewear for computer use.”
 A lot of the claims about blue light that you see tossed around are given by individual ophthalmologists or optometrists.
 Initial research into blue light’s effect on the body are scattershot and usually based on very small sample sizes — to date, there aren’t any large-scale or longitudinal studies about blue light.
 (There’s also research suggesting that blue light may positively affect memory, cognitive abilities, and mood; by wearing blue light–blocking eyeglasses, am I possibly making myself dumber and sadder during the day?)